The Litmus Test Dress Project - A participatory science research project

 Traveling across SE Arizona, my eyes were drawn to a large stand of ocotillos.
 This site is located to the east of Peña Blanca Lake- a mountain lake located at 4,000 feet elevation nestled in the Pajarito Mountain foothills on the southern border of the Atascosa Mountains located in the Tumacacori Highlands.

 Research questions: What are the terrestrial plants at this site?
-What is the ratio of ocotillo to additional terrestrial plant species found at this site?
+What is the ratio of ocotillo to other terrestrial plant species found at this site?

-Methods and data collection: I chose drawing and painting as the forms of representation for this research study.
-Initially I engaged in field sketching at the site, a full landscape drawing on graph paper, then quick sketches of all terrestrial plants in the plot, creating abstract forms, unique symbols to denote each plant based on the sensory data I collected.
+Methods and data collection: Using an Art-Based Perceptual Ecology protocol, I chose drawing and painting as the forms of representation for this research study.
+Initially, I engaged in field sketching at the site, a full landscape drawing on graph paper, then quick sketches of all terrestrial plants in the plot, creating abstract forms, and unique symbols to denote each plant based on the sensory data I collected.
 I took these sketches into the studio and enlarged their scale, creating a 3-panel study, each panel 40” x 28” using charcoal pencil, ink, and colored pencil on 400 series drawing paper.

 Data presentation: The research findings and data were shared at multiple national science conferences.
 The research data was exhibited at the George Caleb Bingham Gallery, University of Missouri, Columbia.